OpenJobDescription/openjd-specifications/rfcs/0008-environment-wrap-actions.md

 4. *onWrapEnvExit*: if provided, runs instead of the `onExit` action of every *inner* environment that exits while this environment is active.
 5. *onExit*: the action to run when exiting the environment.

+At least one of *onEnter* or *onExit* must be provided.
+Defining a complete set of wrap hooks (subject to the all-or-nothing rule below) also satisfies this requirement.

 Each wrap hook receives the wrapped action's context via the `WrappedAction.*` template variables (see